 Although saag aloo is literally translated as spinach and potato, I like to add in sweet potato and kale too.
 You can add in any veg you have really but remember to put softer veg such as cauliflower, broccoli, butternut squash, courgette…etc into the pot when the potato is about half cooked so that it doesn’t end up under or over cooked.

-This dish can be served with dal and rice, or you can make it into a complete meal in itself by adding chickpeas or tofu.
-If using tofu I’d recommend Feto (made by Taifun) which is fermented and has a bit of a tang.
+This dish can be served with dal and rice, or you can make it into a complete meal in itself by adding chickpeas or firm tofu.

 Free from: gluten, nut, soya, wheat, yeast